Star Wars Battlefront II (2017 video game): Synopsis

-Meanwhile, Del arrives on Pillio to destroy one of the Emperor's hidden bases.
-He encounters Luke Skywalker, who helps him fend off the local wildlife and gain access to the base, discovering it contains the Emperor's spoils of conquest, one of which Luke claims for himself.
-The pair part amicably, as Del begins to question the Empire's goals and motives.
-Later, Inferno Squad is sent to Iden's homeworld, the Imperial-controlled planet Vardos, to retrieve Protectorate Gleb, just as Operation: Cinder is about to begin.
-After witnessing the satellites for Operation: Cinder slowly destroying Vardos with storms, Iden and Del, disillusioned by the Empire's actions, abort their mission to try to evacuate civilians, causing Hask to betray them.
-The pair return to the Corvus and make their escape, now traitors to the Empire.
-Seeking out the Rebel Alliance, they meet General Lando Calrissian, who gives them the choice of helping stop Operation: Cinder, or escaping to start new lives.
-Choosing to help, they aid Leia Organa in protecting Naboo, destroying the satellites for Operation: Cinder, and reactivating the planet's defenses.
-After Naboo is liberated, Inferno Squad joins the New Republic.
+Inferno Squad's next assignment is to head to Vardos, Iden's homeworld, where they are tasked to extract Imperial Protectorate Gleb, just as Operation: Cinder is about to begin.
+As Cinder's satellites slowly ravage Vardos in storms, Iden and Del, disillusioned by the Empire's actions, abandon the mission to instead rescue civilians, causing Hask to betray them.
+The duo escapes to the Corvus, now traitors to the Empire.
+Seeking out the rebellion, they meet General Lando Calrissian (Billy Dee Williams), who gives them the choice of helping stop Operation: Cinder, or escaping to start new lives.
+Choosing to help, they aid Princess Leia Organa (Misty Lee) in protecting Naboo, destroying Cinder's satellites, and reactivating the planet's defenses.
+After Naboo is liberated, Iden and Del officially defect to the New Republic.

-Months later, Inferno Squad – Iden, Del, and Shriv Suurgav – is sent to Takodana to find General Han Solo, who has gone missing during his mission to extract critical data from an Imperial defector that can help liberate Kashyyyk.
-After Solo and the defector make their way past a squad of stormtroopers and back to the Millennium Falcon, Inferno Squad arrives to help them flee the planet.
-The recovered data reveals that Admiral Versio is commanding Imperial operations on both Bespin and Sullust.
+Months later, the new Inferno Squad — Iden, Del, and rebel agent Shriv Suurgav (Dan Donohue) — head to Takodana to find General Han Solo (John Armstrong), who went missing during his mission to extract critical data from an Imperial defector.
+After Han and the defector make their way past a stormtrooper squad to the Millennium Falcon, Inferno Squad arrives to help them escape the planet.
+The data reveals that Admiral Versio is commanding Imperial operations on Bespin and Sullust.
 On Bespin, Iden and Del attempt to capture the Admiral, but are led into a trap by Hask.
 The pair escape, destroying a Star Destroyer fueling station in the process.
-On Sullust, Lando and Shriv investigate a hidden Imperial weapons cache and find a weapons factory instead, which they destroy.
+On Sullust, Lando and Shriv investigate and destroy a hidden Imperial weapons factory.
 With both operations crippled, the Imperial fleet makes a last stand at Jakku.
 During the battle, Iden shoots down Hask and boards the Eviscerator, intending to rescue her father.
 Admiral Versio decides to go down with his ship, feeling obligated to die with the Empire he fought to protect, and urges Iden to escape and live a new life, commending her for seeing the Empire's weaknesses.
 Iden takes an escape pod and reunites with Del and Shriv.
 Iden and Del embrace and kiss, as the battle marks the end of the Galactic Empire.